muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

 names like `name` or `age`; said first 32 would likewise be distinct in appearance from all regular printable numbers used as attribute names.

+While strictly speaking a **Kit** possrep could support a much larger count of "positional" attribute names by extending the same pattern of single-code-point names beyond 0..31, officially MUON limits this concept to the first 32 code points, and for any attribute name consisting of a single Unicode code point of 32 and higher, that name is officially considered "named" and NOT "positional".

+One reason for the limit of 32 is that attribute names in the extended range quickly get into single-letter names like `x` which can easily be confused as ones that are conceptually named.
+Another reason is that thanks to the complexities of Unicode with its UTF-16 surrogates, after the range `0..0xD7FF` the normal code points are non-contiguous, so the simple correspondence of ordinal number to code point number no longer matches;
+supporting "positional" beyond 0xD7FF would be much more complicated and best avoided, and in practice stopping at 32 seems no more arbitrary than at 0xD7FF so choosing the lower number seems better.
+Another reason is that the practical value of a "positional" attribute name is a diminishing return with each additional one, and 32 should be plenty in practice.
+Finally, implementations of MUON and corresponding data models should be somewhat more efficient with the limit of 32 required to be supported.

 The intended use of the **Kit** possrep is to represent a value expression node for selecting at runtime a value of any of the other discrete heterogeneous collection types where their assets are defined by